MargaritaRad/ose-resources/docs/source/Econ-Ark.rst

 ----------------------------------------------

 This is the resting place for self-contained and complete projects written using the Econ-ARK.
 The content here should be executable by anyone with a suitably configured computer (see "Installation.md" in this directory).

-Each project lives in its own subdirectory in the REMARKs directory

 Types of content include (see below for elaboration):